Emmanuel Dangana Ocheja: Recognition

-Ocheja was turbaned as the Akomu Atta Igala by HRM Dr. Aliyu Obaje (the paramount ruler of the Igala Kingdom) on 27 December 2009.
-At the ceremony, HRM Dr. Aliyu Obaje described Barrister Dagana Ocheja as a "worthy son of Igala land who had contributed immensely to the development of the area In Igala traditional circles, Senator Ocheja is saluted by proclamations of "Doga" to signify the title he bears.
+Ocheja was turbaned as the "Akomu Atta Igala" by HRM Dr. Aliyu Obaje (the paramount ruler of the Igala Kingdom) on 27 December 2009.
+At the ceremony, HRM Dr. Aliyu Obaje described Ocheja as a "worthy son of Igala land who had contributed immensely to the development of the area".
+In Igala traditional circles, Ocheja is saluted with proclamations of "Doga" to signify the title he bears.